PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 ## `Transform`

-* Gives a physical position and size to Object
+* Gives a physical position and size to an Object

 ### Properties:
 * `Size: vector`: The Size of the Object influenced by the Component